TitoMoi/servihelper/README.md

 - Export the app data from administrator one and importing in the app of the administrator two.

-There is no sync process, all imported .json files from person one will override the existing ones of person two.
+There is no sync process, all imported files from person one will override the existing ones of person two.

+Scenarios for free mode, you can opt the one who suits your team best:

+1. Use built in online mode with a shared folder _(google drive, one drive...)_

+- Only required setup of the shared folder.
+- Required knowledge of how to install and run google drive _(or other solution)_
+- Your responsability to ensure that all files are sync before working.

+2. Only use google drive to share copies of servihelper _(or other solution)_

+- No setup of online mode _(easy)_
+- Required knowledge of how to install and run google drive.
+- Your responsability to ensure that you have the last backup before working.

 ## ¿Can I distribute it?